My therapeutic philosophy

 02 — emotions are wise messengers

+I incorporate many concepts from acceptance and commitment therapy, and emotion-focused therapy.
 I believe our emotions carry a tremendous amount of wisdom.
 I will often challenge you to tune into your feelings and listen closely.
 This can sometimes feel awkward, uncomfortable, or difficult.
 We can’t eliminate painful emotions from our lives, but we can change the way we relate to them.
 When we stop fighting our feelings and instead see them as wise messengers with valuable information, we can relieve some unnecessary suffering and learn important truths about what matters most to us.
+Building our capacity to navigate our (inevitable!) feelings allows us to make conscious choices rooted in our values and live the life we want to live.

 03 — we are made of many selves and stories

 I draw from parts work and narrative therapy.
 We all have internalized messages, narratives, and beliefs about ourselves, others, and the world.
 These develop over time as a way to make sense of our lives and experiences.
-We will spend time learning about what they are, where they come from, and how they’ve served you in the past.
-We will challenge the stories that aren’t serving you and help you to make conscious decisions moving forward.
-Free from judgment, we will be genuinely curious about all the parts of you that make up who you are.
+We will spend time learning about what they are, where they come from, and how they’ve served you.
+We will explore the different parts of yourself that hold stories that have helped you survive in the past, and begin to shift the ones that no longer work for you.
+This will help you to make conscious decisions as you heal.
+Free from judgment, we will be genuinely curious about who you are and how you got here, and work towards a greater sense of wholeness.

 04 — we are individuals existing within systems